ngobibibnbe/uncertain-identity-aware-tracking/README.md

 # To benchmark the models we tested previously you can do
 performance_test.py tracker_test

-# To visualize MOTA, IDF1, number of switches etc. you can launch the notebook: Bytetrack/MOT_metric_evaluation/tracking_evaluation.ipynb
+# To visualize MOTA, IDF1, number of switches etc.
+you can launch the notebook: Bytetrack/MOT_metric_evaluation/tracking_evaluation.ipynb

+# Dataset

 The dataset is available in the dataset folder